baremetalhelp/baremetal.help/docs/docs/intro.md

 - [x] Use title case for H1 _and_ H2 b/c H2 are document headings, sentence case for everything else
 - [ ] Open source goodness like licensing, semantic versioning, PR template, ...
 - [ ] GitHub Actions for stack (hooks per stack if possible)
+- [ ] Maybe move common config back to top-level and pass explicitly to stacks?
+Yeah.
+I think that's right.
+- [ ] Alt text for images
+- [ ] Do we need custom domain for AD Tenant?
+- [ ] Clarify potential issues and fixes for each step
+- [ ] Clarify and be super explicit about the P2 trial license

 :::note
 BareMetal is not really a trademark.
 But "BareMetal is not really a trademark™" is.